 DEALS & DISCOUNTS

-Keep a little extra money in your pocket (for some tax-free shopping trips, perhaps) by checking out these DEALS AND DISCOUNTS.
+Keep a little extra money in your pocket (for some tax-free shopping trips, perhaps) by checking out these DEALS AND DISCOUNTS from the Greater Wilmington Convention and Visitors Bureau.
 You'll find packages for hotel stays, discounts at local restaurants and attractions and maybe even some freebies in the mix too.
 Savings are just a click away!

 WHERE TO STAY